 This task is beneficial because the answers are unambiguous.

-Further, research has shown that participants do not view the task as reflective of mathematical ability of intelligence.

 Inform participants that, at the end of the session, two randomly selected participants will receive a bonus payment of $10 for each correctly solved matrix.

 Explain to participants that their goal is to circle the two numbers on each matrix that add to 10 and to complete as many as possible within four min.